QuSpin/QuSpin/README.md

-#**exact_diag_py**
+#**qspin**
-exact_diag_py is a python library which wraps Scipy, Numpy, and custom fortran libraries together to do state of the art exact diagonalization calculations on 1 dimensional spin 1/2 chains with lengths up to 31 sites.
+qspin is a python library which wraps Scipy, Numpy, and custom fortran libraries together to do state of the art exact diagonalization calculations on 1 dimensional spin 1/2 chains with lengths up to 31 sites.
 The interface allows the user to define any spin 1/2 Hamiltonian which can be constructed from spin operators; while also allowing the user flexibility of accessing all possible symmetries in 1d.
 There is also a way of specifying the time dependence of operators in the Hamiltonian as well, which can be used to solve the time dependent Schrodinger equation numerically for these systems.
 All the Hamiltonian data is stored either using Scipy's [sparse matrix](http://docs.scipy.org/doc/scipy/reference/sparse.html) library for sparse hamiltonians or dense Numpy [arrays](http://docs.scipy.org/doc/numpy/reference/index.html) which allows the user to access the powerful linear algebra tools.